-Chlorella is a single-celled, freshwater green algae often referred to as The King of Superfoods.
-This superfood is considered to have greater potential benefits than the popular protein powerhouse, spirulina.
+Chlorella is a single-celled, freshwater green algae often called The King of Superfoods.
+This superfood is considered to have greater potential benefits than the popular protein powerhouse spirulina.

 Chlorella is rich in chlorophyll, the pigment responsible for plants’ green color.
 In one serving of chlorella, there is about as much chlorophyll as in 2 to 2.5 cups of spinach or kale.
 It’s also a good plant-based source of vitamin B12, making it a wonderful health food for vegans and vegetarians.